 - Grant Updates.

-for a T-21 grants was submitted November 1.
-This is the same TDOT grant program that was used to build new
+applications for a T-21 grants was submitted November 1.
+This is the same TDOT grant program that was used

-sidewalks along Reservoir Road and Dairy Pond road over the last few years.
-It has often been discussed
+to build new sidewalks along Reservoir Road and Dairy Pond road over the last few years.
+It has often been

-by the Norris Planning Commission that the existing sidewalk system should be extended to Highway 61.
-Awards
+discussed by the Norris Planning Commission that the existing sidewalk system should be extended to Highway 61.

-to Schools Grant Opportunity.
-Safe Routes to School (SRTS) is a federally funded program focusing
+Routes to Schools Grant Opportunity.
+Safe Routes to School (SRTS) is a federally funded program

-on the benefits of children walking and biking to school.
-Its primary purpose is to encourage elementary and middle
+focusing on the benefits of children walking and biking to school.
+Its primary purpose is to encourage elementary and

-school children to safely walk and bicycle to school through infrastructure improvements, educational initiatives and
+middle school children to safely walk and bicycle to school through infrastructure improvements, educational initiatives

-promotional activities.
-Projects and activities are 100% federally funded for the 2015 year; no match is
+and promotional activities.
+Projects and activities are 100% federally funded for the 2015 year; no match

 - Sale of Surplus Vehicles.
 A Request for